 Every new law that is passed subtly or drastically changes the way lawyers approach a field.
 After workers’ compensation laws were passed, attorneys had to learn these new laws to protect injured workers who did not obtain the required benefits after accidents.

 In the early 1900s, injustices in the system were rampant.
 A few key individuals in the legal and insurance fields had a meeting of minds and formed a strategy for developing the legal representation of workers throughout the country.
 These two individuals were Ben Marcus, in house counsel for United Automobile Workers, and Sam Horovitz, a Harvard Law School alumni.

 They founded the NACA, which is today known as the American Association of Justice.
 This organization and organizations like it included attorneys and legal specialists who had a passion for protecting the rights of injured workers and educating other lawyers, employers, and the general public.

 Today, all state workers’ compensation laws are still loosely tied to international roots.
 The United States was not the first country to recognize the need for protection of injured workers.
 However, the laws do vary from state to state.
 Some states, like California, require employers to carry workers’ compensation for all employees, while others may only require it of employers who employ a certain number of individuals.

 Workers’ compensation is an evolving field, and the present and future system has its own issues to address.
 Low wage growth impacts the ability for workers to obtain fair compensation, and technology is slowly changing every aspect of insurance, health, and law.
 Workers, employers, insurance companies, and attorneys must maintain an awareness of industry activities to adequately support the people who need it most and avoid repeating a history of inadequate coverage.

-If you’d like to learn more about your rights to worker’s compensation, contact the attorney team at DiMarco Araujo Montevideo today.
+If you’d like to learn more about your rights to worker’s compensation, contact the Orange County workers’ compensation attorneys at DiMarco Araujo Montevideo today.